5 Inspection Route Mistakes to Avoid

 1. Incomplete Data or a Failure to Collect Data

-This is a common error with inspection routes since the data is quickly lost in the countless steps and repairs.
+This is a common error with inspection routes, since the data is quickly lost in the countless steps and repairs.
 The creation of a systematic process for recording and organizing inspection reports is necessary for inspection routes to be consistently successful.
 When making visual observations, it is extremely beneficial to also gather the data using images or videos.
 You can immediately determine the rate of change of an issue with a simple comparison to an earlier image.
 Additionally, this saves your technicians time, as it is far easier to take a photo or video than it is to explain an equipment issue in writing.
 Improving the efficiency and ease of recording data will ensure that your technicians record accurate, complete data every time.
 Lubrication management software makes this easy to do, as it is accessible on any mobile device (all of which have built-in cameras).

 2. Not Placing Enough Value on Inspections